-On the shutter-priority setting, the camera automatically set the aperture value for the lighting conditions.
-This is called the Shutter-priority AE.
+At the shutter-priority setting, the camera automatically sets the aperture value for the lighting conditions.
+This is called Shutter-priority AE.

 Faster shutter speeds allow you to take photographs that freeze moving subjects, while with slower shutter speeds you can capture objects with a feeling of motion.